Improving Code Localization with Repository Memory: Related Work

 \subsection{Memory-Enhanced Language Agents}

-Our work is connected with the broader literature on enhancing language agents with memory or experience~\citep{qian-etal-2024-experiential, chen2025sweexpexperiencedrivensoftwareissue, gutierrez2025from, wang-etal-2024-llms-imaginarium, wang2025agent, zheng2025skillweaverwebagentsselfimprove}.
+Our work is connected with the broader literature on enhancing language agents with memory or experience~\citep{qian-etal-2024-experiential, chen2025sweexpexperiencedrivensoftwareissue, wang-etal-2024-llms-imaginarium, wang2025agent, zheng2025skillweaverwebagentsselfimprove}.
 The most related work is arguably \citet{chen2025sweexpexperiencedrivensoftwareissue}, which distills procedural knowledge from an agent’s past success and failure trajectories to facilitate online problem-solving.
-Orthogonally, our approach leverages commit histories to construct a repository-specific memory grounded in the codebase's evolution.
+Orthogonally, our approach leverages commit histories to construct a repository-specific memory, providing knowledge that is grounded in the codebase’s evolution rather than the agent’s individual experience.